If you wake up in the middle of the night with a highly itchy and intense urge to scratch your feet, know you're not alone.

 A wide variety of creams available contain some form of corticosteroid.
 These are often in the form of hydrocortisone or cortisol.
-While they can offer short-term relief, they are slow to work, often requiring many days of regular use before any meaningful effects are noticed.
+While they can offer short-term relief, they are slow to work.They often require many days of regular use before any meaningful effects are noticed.

 For this reason, avoiding any cream containing these ingredients is crucial, and opt for a more natural solution instead.
 Look for creams and lotions labeled "steroid-free" and focus more on natural ingredients.

-Over-the-counter options such as calamine lotion or antihistamine creams may provide quicker relief and offer fewer side effects than steroids.
+Over-the-counter options such as calamine lotion or antihistamine creams may provide quicker relief.
+They can also offer fewer side effects than steroids.
 However, consulting with a doctor for a proper diagnosis is still essential.

-One of the most effective non-steroid anti-itch creams is Dermeleve®, which starts working immediately.
-So instead of suffering for days or weeks with uncomfortable foot itching, Dermeleve® starts offering relief within minutes.
+One of the most effective non-steroid anti-itch creams is Dermeleve®.
+Its extremely effective, and starts working immediately.
+Instead of suffering for days or weeks with uncomfortable foot itching, you can get relief within minutes with Dermeleve®.
 Not only that, a single application lasts for hours, making it the perfect solution for those who miss a night of uninterrupted sleep.

 Even better, Dermeleve® is safe for long-term use, meaning you can use it for as long and as frequently as you want, unlike topical steroids.

 If an allergic reaction causes your itchy feet at night, one possible treatment option is allergy shots.
-Allergy shots, also known as immunotherapy, work by gradually desensitizing your body to the allergen causing your symptoms.
-With regular injections of small doses of the allergen, your immune system learns to tolerate it and stops triggering an allergic response.
+Immunotherapy, involves gradually desensitizing your body to the allergen causing your symptoms.
+With regular injections of small doses of the allergen, your immune system learns to tolerate it.
+It then stops triggering an allergic response.

-The process can take several months to several years, but the results can be long-lasting and prevent future allergic reactions.
+The process can take several months to several years.
+However, the results can be long-lasting and prevent future allergic reactions.
 It is usually an allergist who administers allergy shots.
 Follow-up visits are required to monitor progress and adjust the dosage if necessary.

-While allergic reactions to environmental triggers can't always be avoided, allergy shots can help reduce the severity and frequency of symptoms, including itchy feet at night.
+Allergic reactions to environmental triggers can't always be avoided.
+However, allergy shots can help reduce the severity and frequency of symptoms, including itchy feet at night.

 Home Remedies and Cures For Itchy Feet At Night

-Fortunately, several home remedies can treat itchy skin and allow you to relieve itchy feet.
+Fortunately, several home remedies can treat extremely itchy skin and allow you to relieve itchy feet.

 One common remedy is soaking your feet in warm water with Epsom salt to help soothe the skin and reduce inflammation that worsens the itch.
 Epsom salt works by drawing out toxins from the skin on your feet, reducing pain and swelling; while providing relief from itching.